-Manaslu Avalanche: Disaster that Led to 11 Deaths in 2012
+Manaslu Avalanche: 11 Deaths in 2012 and 3 Deaths in 2022

 The History of Mt Manaslu – First Summit Attempt in the 1950s

 Manaslu became fascinated with foreigners in Nepal when British mountaineers first became aware of Manaslu in 1950.
 After the discovery of the mountain by outsiders expedition teams began devising a plan to climb the mountain.
 Many teams noted a possible ascent route from the mountain’s northeastern face.
-Even though the British expedition made plans to climb Mt Manaslu they never attempted to climb.

 mount manaslu disaster, Toshio Iminishi of Japan, manaslu avalanche